 Right to the very end of the story, when the last word was written and the book closed, Job never knew about that interview between God and Satan that began it all.

-Job wanted to understand, and in the end he was given the understanding that was necessary.
-Now mine eyes see of thee, and I abhor myself, and repent in dust and ashes.
+Job wanted to understand.

+And in the end, he was given the understanding that was necessary.
 But the real origin of the calamities that fell upon him, right to the very end, he never knew.

-And there's never any promise that we shall know the real origins of the distresses that come upon us, the perils of them we might know.
-But Job never knew.
+And there's never any promise that we shall know the real origins of the distresses that come upon us, the perps of them we might know, but Job never knew.
 And when you read the story, it's a staggering fact.
 Of all the words, and all the explanation, and all the urging, Job never knew that it was all started by God when Satan entered his presence amongst the sons of God.
-And the other very striking, and to me still a surprisingly unexpected thing, when in the end, when all the cloud of words has died away, and Jehovah answers Job out of the whirlwind, what will he say?
+And the other very striking, and to me, still a surprisingly unexpected thing, [00:13:01] when in the end, when all the cloud of words has died away, and Jehovah answers Job out of the whirlwind, what will he say?

-[00:13:11] How will he explain the things that Job's friends had failed to explain?
+How will he explain the things that Job's friends had failed to explain?
 How will he complete the explanation which was begun by Elihu?
 He didn't do it.
 Not one word of explanation of himself did God utter.
 Not one word to answer the questions that Job had answered.
 It was entirely concerned with the things of this earth and nature.
 And the Lord spoke about the inanimate things, the sea, and the earth, and the storm.
 And then the animate things, that is, the beasts and the birds, and right to the end when he speaks about Leviathan.
 But not one word of a spiritual kind, not one word of explanation, only the presence of God was in the words.
 And it brought Job to know himself.